-- Helma Blankman, vice-chair and member with focus on education, is coordinating policy advisor at the Ministry of Justice & Security and before that head of Science and Education at the Netherlands Institute for Forensic Psychiatry and Psychology.
-She followed the shaliach tsibur course at the Levisson Institute and is chazan at LJG Rotterdam.
+- Helma Blankman, vice-chair and member with focus on education, is senior advisor at PBLQ, a consultancy in The Hague and before that head of Science and Education at the Netherlands Institute for Forensic Psychiatry and Psychology.
+She followed the shaliach tsibur course at the Levisson Institute and is chazan in several Progressive Jewish communities in Holland.

 - Anita van Leeuwen, secretary and member with the focus on general and legal affairs.
 In daily life she is a family and juvenile judge at the Noord-Holland District Court.

 - Liane van Dantzig, member on behalf of the Board of the Dutch Union for Progressive Judaism.
 She is social geographer and does policy research for a research institute.

 The Management Team (MT) is composed of three people, each with his/her own specialty.
 The three members have equal authority, each in his/her field, hoewever, the Dean is the primus inter pares.